zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 the 'job.strategy' attribute.
 However, when developing a Python library, you might want it to be tested on all operating systems and maybe even on multiple Python versions; enter 'strategy matrices'.
 A matrix allows you to define a set of environment configurations.
 In our case we chose three operating systems (Linux, MacOS, Windows) and two different Python versions (3.7 and 3.8).
-The matrix then makes sure that the job is run for all 6 possible permutations of these configurations (eg MacOS + Python 3.7).
+The matrix then makes sure that the job is run for all six possible permutations of these configurations (eg MacOS + Python 3.7).

 Finally, a job consists of one or many 'steps'.
 Such steps can be defined through arbitrary command line commands.